Alvaro2c/alvaro2c.github.io/pages/about.md

 Hi, I am Alvaro Carranza, a Madrid-based data professional specialized in analytics, data science, AI, and data engineering.
 Certified Google Cloud Professional Data Engineer.
 Curious and always learning.
 Currently developing the Spanish Public Procurement Database (<a href="https://github.com/Alvaro2c/sppd" target="_blank">SPPD</a>), a comprehensive tool built from public government data to enable search and insights for decision-making.
 {: style="text-align: justify"}

-I am currently working as a Data Analyst at <a href="https://www.edreamsodigeo.com/" target="_blank">eDreams ODIGEO</a>.
+I am currently working as a Data Scientist at <a href="https://www.edreamsodigeo.com/" target="_blank">eDreams ODIGEO</a>.
 {: style="text-align: justify"}

 You can also take look at my previous experience and education on <a href="https://www.linkedin.com/in/alvaro-carranza/" target="_blank">LinkedIn</a> and check out my <a href="https://github.com/Alvaro2c" target="_blank">GitHub</a>.